Younium Blog

 • Low renewal rates

-Once you have your CLV, you can decide how much to spend on client acquisition.
-This will help reduce unnecessary costs.
+Once you know your CLV, you can make more informed decisions about how much to spend on customer acquisition, helping reduce unnecessary costs.

-CLV also helps you pick out your most valuable customers.
-This information can help you retain these existing customers and focus on acquiring similar new customers.
+CLV also helps you identify your most valuable customers.
+This insight allows you to focus on retaining these customers and acquiring similar high-value ones.

-You can also use your CLV to find out why your high-value clients love your product or service.
-It may be how your product works, the need it fulfills, or how it compares to other similar products.
+You can also analyze why your high-value customers prefer your product or service — whether it’s functionality, the problem it solves, or how it compares to alternatives.

 7. Net Promoter Score (NPS)

-NPS is an important SaaS analytics metric that measures customer satisfaction and loyalty.
+NPS is an important subscription business and SaaS metric that measures customer satisfaction and loyalty.
 It gauges how likely your customers are to recommend your service to others.

-You can calculate NPS by sending a survey to ask customers about their chances of recommending your business to others.
-Give them a 10-point scale from unlikely to extremely likely.
+You can calculate NPS by sending a survey to ask customers about their chances of recommending your business to others, using a 10-point scale from unlikely to extremely likely.

 Based on the ratings, categorize the customers into three groups: